 The recipient must be provided with basic information about telehealth including alternatives, possible delays in services, possible need to travel to an approved originating site to receive services, risks associated with not having the services provided, and be apprised of alternatives to telehealth services.

-For recipients under age 18 for whom informed consent cannot be obtained pursuant to Mental Hygiene law Section 33.21, such information shall be shared with and informed consent obtained from the recipient’s parent or guardian.
+For recipients under age 18 for whom informed consent cannot be obtained pursuant to Mental Hygiene law section 33.21, such information shall be shared with and informed consent obtained from the recipient’s parent or guardian.

 The recipient has the right to refuse to participate in telehealth services, in which case services must be conducted in-person by appropriate clinicians.